micahbales/nodejs-events-module/README.md

 a major role in sequencing events.
 Simply put, `process.nextTick()` executes an operation immediately after the current phase ends.

-The Node.js Guides recommend against using `process.nextTick()` in most circumstances.
+While `process.nextTick()` is used extensively in the Node source code, the Node.js Guides recommend against using `process.nextTick()` in most circumstances.
 Instead, use `setImmediate()`.
 It's easier to reason about, and it leads to code that is more broadly compatible across environments, including the browser.